-Rowan’s form attracted the interest of Reading and after impressing on trial and scoring twice in a friendly game, he was snapped up by the Championship side with then-Royals manager Steve Clarke saying they were "lucky to land" the talented striker.
+Rowan’s form attracted the interest of Reading and after impressing on trial and scoring twice in a friendly game, he was snapped up by the Championship side with then-Royals manager Steve Clarke saying they were "lucky to land"

 Last season Rowan scored 11 goals in 14 games for the Royals’ Under-21 squad and would later go on to make his professional debut from the bench in November 2015.

 “At Reading I played most of my games for the Under-21s as they wanted to see how I developed.
 I then made my professional debut against Cardiff which was surreal as there were so many fans and it was my first time playing in front of a big crowd.
 Everyone at Reading, especially the Under-21 manager Martin Kuhl, helped me out so I have to say a big thank you to them.”

 His impressive form at the Madesjski, combined with a loan spell at Wycombe where he caused havoc against Boro on his home debut back in March, saw Stevenage moved for the striker this summer and he said the move made sense.